j9recurses/comparing_error_streams/README.md

 If I had more time, I would do the following:

--use parameters and/or configuration files for certain variables -Allow the user to change the step/time interval of the moving average in the web ui/visualization -Calculate the moving standard deviation
+-use parameters and/or configuration files for certain variables -allow the user to change the step/time interval of the moving average in the web ui/visualization -add more to the server side to "flag" differences the moving averages between error code versions and send out email notifications.
+-calculate the moving standard deviation
 -write tests/unit tests
 -organize my code better and format/lint it (its pretty lumpy as of now)